This “how to” article is not going to give you a list of specific steps to do in order to play better.

 Compare paying for a year of online lessons, versus maybe 4 or 5 in person lessons.
 You simply can’t beat the value here.

-The main con is that you won’t get that instant feedback, however it’s pretty close.
-There are websites which offer live lessons, chat rooms, and some offer a video exchange feature where you can upload yourself playing and get feedback.
+The main con is that you won’t get that instant feedback, and you need the motivation to login and practice on your own schedule.
+There are websites which offer live lessons, chat rooms, and some offer a video exchange feature where you can upload yourself playing and get feedback, however you're not usually accountable to any teacher.

 Where Should You Go?